-A level term life insurance policy provides coverage for a set number of years (e.g. 10 or 20 years) while keeping the premium payments the same for the duration of the policy.
+A level term life insurance (sometimes called level premium term life insurance) policy provides coverage for a set number of years (e.g., 10 or 20 years) while keeping the premium payments the same for the duration of the policy.
 Here’s how level term insurance works.

-You may receive dividends.
 At Northwestern Mutual, the cost of our insurance is based on certain assumptions, like how many death claims we expect to pay in a year.
-Whenever the company performs better than we assumed, we may pay a dividend to our policyholders (which we’ve done every year since 1872)*.
-With level term insurance, dividends are used to reduce your premiums.
+Whenever the company performs better than we assumed, we may pay a dividend to our policyholders (which we’ve done every year since 1872)2.
+With level term insurance, dividends can be used to reduce your premiums.

 The good news is that your term insurance is likely something you won’t make many changes to over the years.
 But there are a few times when you may want to reach out to your financial representative to review your policy:

 Changes in your family situation.
 When you have a change in your family situation, like a divorce or the birth of a child, you may want to review your policy to make sure the beneficiaries listed are still correct.

 Changes at work.
 Over time, there’s a chance that your income will increase, perhaps substantially.
 As it does, you may want to add to your insurance coverage in the future.

 As your financial plan changes.
 When you first get insurance, you may have little savings and a large mortgage.
 Eventually, your savings will grow and your mortgage will shrink.
 As this happens, you may want to eventually reduce your death benefit or consider converting your term insurance to a permanent policy.